argonne-lcf/ALCFBeginnersGuide/polaris/00_scheduler.md

 * `qsub` is the command to submit jobs to the scheduler
 * `-I` means submit an _interactive_ job
 * `-l select=1` means we want one compute node for this job
-* `-l walltime=00:30:00` means we want our one node for 30 minutes (format = "HOURS:MINUTES:SECONDS")
+* `-l walltime=00:30:00` means we want our one node for 30 minutes (format = "HOURS:MINUTES:SECONDS" or "DAYS:HOURS:MINUTES:SECONDS")
 * `-q debug` tells the scheduler which _queue_ we would like to use
 * `-l filesystems=home` tells the scheduler that we require our home directory for this job.
 You can also specify `filesystems=home:eagle` if you also need access to `/lus/eagle/<project-name>/`.
 * `-A <project-name>` specifies the project to which this job will be charged

 After your job begins, you will be running a shell on a worker node.
 The environment can be setup using `module` and some things are already loaded, including some NVidia tools like `nvidia-smi`.
+You can also open another shell and use `ssh` to login to the node on which were allocated if you need another command line to help debug.

+Once the walltime has been reached, your shells will automatically logout from the worker node(s).

 ![polaris_interactive](media/polaris_qsub_interactive.gif)

 ## Submit your first job

-The more standard method for running a job is to submit it to the scheduler via `qsub` with a script that will execute your job.
+The more standard method for running a job is to submit it to the scheduler via `qsub` with a script that will execute your job without you needing to login to the worker nodes.
 Let's walk through an example.

 First we need to create a job script (example: [examples/00_hello_world.sh](examples/00_hello_world.sh)):
 ```bash